Efficient Implementation of a Single-Qutrit Gate Set via Coherent Control

 To characterize specific Clifford gates, especially the H and X gates of interest, we adopt interleaved RB (IRB), in which the target gate is interleaved after each Clifford gate in the standard RB sequence.
-The average gate error can be determined by comparing the depolarization parameters obtained with and without the interleaved gate, then given by $r_{g}=(1-p_{g}/p_{c})(1-1/d)$, where $p_{g}$ is the depolarization parameter obtained from the IRB.
+The gate error can be determined by comparing the depolarization parameters obtained with and without the interleaved gate, then given by $r_{g}=(1-p_{g}/p_{c})(1-1/d)$, where $p_{g}$ is the depolarization parameter obtained from the IRB.
 From the experimental results, we find the individual average gate errors for the H gate $r_{\mathrm{H}}=0.0045$ and for the X gate $r_{\mathrm{X}}=0.0046$.
-The population of the state $\left | 0\right \rangle$ exhibits an exponential decay towards an asymptotic value of $1/3$, indicating that the qutrit indeed suffers a depolarizing channel.
-Notebly, the extracted average errors are consistent with the decoherence-induced error limit, suggesting that coherent errors have been effectively suppressed through our calibration procedure \cite{suppmaterials}.
-The corresponding average gate fidelity are then determined as $F_{g} = 1 - r_{g}$, yielding fidelities of approximately 99.5\% for both H and X gates.
-Moreover, to further characterize the long-time stability of our experimental setup, we monitor the average gate error by repeatedly performing IRB over a 18-hour period without any recalibration.
+Notably, the extracted average errors are consistent with the decoherence-induced error limit, suggesting that coherent errors have been effectively suppressed through our calibration procedure \cite{suppmaterials}.
+Moreover, to further characterize the long-time stability of our experimental setup, we monitor the average gate error by repeatedly performing IRB over an 18-hour period without any recalibration.
 As shown in Fig.~\ref{fig:3}(b), the gate errors remain stable for each gate throughout the monitoring duration, confirming that our protocol can be reliably executed over prolonged periods on current devices.

-At last, we demonstrate the applications of our protocol by executing two paradigmatic quantum circuits, which can be extend to single-qudit scenarios.
-All involved qutrit gates are directly implemented in one step via coherent control, thereby showcasing the advantage of our protocol in achieving efficient implementation.
+Finally, we demonstrate the applications of our protocol by executing two paradigmatic quantum circuits, which can be extended to single-qudit scenarios.
+All involved qutrit gates are directly implemented in one step via coherent control, thereby showcasing the advantage of our protocol.
 The first, as shown in Fig.~\ref{fig:4}(a), is qutrit Ramsey interferometry, an approach widely used in quantum metrology \cite{shlyakhov2018quantum,suppmaterials}.
-Theoretically, the final populations $P_{j}$ of the qutrit quantum states $\ket{j}$, ($j=0, 1, 2$) depend on the delayed phase $\phi$, and can be expressed as
+Theoretically, the final populations $P_{j}$ of the qutrit quantum state $\ket{j}$ ($j=0, 1, 2$), depend on the delayed phase $\phi$, and can be expressed as